Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       conversion equivalent for the specified `publisher`, `offer`, `sku` then no conversion is performed.
 The default is `false`.
-  * (required for custom image) `custom_image` defines the custom image to
+  * (required for custom image) `custom_image` defines the custom image to use.
+AAD `batch` credentials are required to use custom iamges for both Batch service and User Subscription modes.
-    use:
-    * (required for custom image) `image_uris` defines a list of page blob VHDs to use for the pool.
-These should be bare URLs without SAS keys.
+    * (required for custom image) `arm_image_id` defines the ARM image id to use as the OS image for the pool.
+The ARM image must be in the same subscription and region as the Batch account.
     * (required for custom image) `node_agent` is the node agent sku id to use with this custom image.
 You can view supported base images and their node agent sku ids with the `pool listskus` command.